-Know how the very first rays of the sun hitting the twin peaks of Kangchenjunga feel like by visiting the Tiger Hill.
+Know how the very first rays of the sun hitting the twin peaks of Kanchenjunga feel like by visiting the Tiger Hill.
 The charm of this place is simply terrific.
 You won't be able to forget the sight of the sun rising from behind the mountains amid the cotton clouds.

-Located at a distance of 5km from Darjeeling.
-The Batasia Loop is specifically a spiral railway track where the toy train can take a complete 360-degree turn descending around 140 ft as it completes the loop through a large circular area.
+Located at a distance of 5km from Darjeeling, the Batasia Loop is specifically a spiral railway track where the toy train can take a complete 360-degree turn descending around 140 ft as it completes the loop through a large circular area.

 This institute is known as HMI Darjeeling.
 The very purpose of this institute is to encourage mountaineering as an organized sport within India.
 Here, the students can find courses ranging from basic to advanced levels.